Key facts: Kentucky

 Kentucky gives you 1 year to file a personal injury lawsuit under Ky.
 Rev. Stat. § 413.140.

-See the full Kentucky statute of limitations →This page is informational and does not constitute legal advice.
+Kentucky car accident settlement calculator →This page is informational and does not constitute legal advice.
 Some categories (medical negligence, governmental defendants) follow different rules.
 Confirm the controlling rule with a licensed Kentucky attorney before relying on it.